FinTechs and MSME Lending

 This paper will discuss the importance of MSMEs, how we should think of them in this new era, and the challenges they face, both from long term trends towards digitization and the acceleration caused by the pandemic.
 The paper then takes a brief look at insights offered by a few other surveys of small businesses in 2020.
 It will then examine the trajectory of the pandemic in Brazil, Colombia, Malaysia, Philippines, and South Africa before discussing the key findings of the digital survey VEEI conducted in the fall.
 Next, the paper will take a step back from the pandemic and examine global policies and incentives that were already being employed by the public sector to help digitally enable their citizens and small businesses, and highlight ones that seem to enjoy the most success.
 Then, with the MSME survey findings and policy examination in hand, VEEI will offer some public and private sector recommendations for helping MSMEs to weather this crisis and become more resilient to future ones in an increasingly digital and connected era.

-As part of training of Indian senior bankers, the National Institute of Bank Management located in Pune, India, invited Bob Chakravorti to teach three courses.
+As part of training of Indian senior bankers, the National Institute of Bank Management located in Pune, India, invited Chakravorti to teach three courses.
 This course is on the FinTech financing options of MSMEs.

-In this presentation, Bob Chakravorti discusses the challenges in SME lending in the Middle East and Central Asia.
+In this presentation, Chakravorti discusses the challenges in SME lending in the Middle East and Central Asia.
 He focuses on the potential of FinTechs to reduce lending frictions and increase financing in the region.

 In his presentation in Madrid, Spain in April 2017, Bob Chakravorti discussed how the financial sector is rapidly changing because of new products and services brought to market by FinTech firms.
 Specifically, he discusses certain market segments where new entrants are reducing market frictions.
 He puts forth how incumbent financial institutions should respond to new entrants.